The back-to-school hordes may have to vamoose by autumn, but for the rest of us, September holidays can be perfect.

 All the contrasts in Vietnam and Cambodia

-Say hi to the delights of Vietnam and Cambodia in September and you won’t regret it.
+Say hi to the delights of Vietnam and Cambodia for September holiday and you won’t regret it.
 In the north, you can enjoy Hanoi as it dips below the 30°C mark, but the summer rains will have eased a little.
 Cool, clear days make for lovely hiking in the emerald hillsides of Sapa, while Halong Bay is warm and misty.

 Read more: Recharge with a green therapy hit